pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 - Tell them the possible consequences and ask.
 - Turn their move back on them.
 - Make a move from one of your Dangers or Bigger Pictures.

-# Dangers and Bigger Pictures
+- Tell them the News

-Instead of just defined Dangers and a Bigger Picture, characters can get information about the world from their phones, tv's they pass, etc. This is done via a lookup table.
-They roll a die, and you announce what they saw or heard.
+# News, Dangers, and Bigger Pictures

-A minimal way to do this is to ask them to roll a d4 to determine which of 4 categories of news they'll get.
+Instead of just defined Dangers and a Bigger Picture, characters can get information about the world from their phones, tv's they pass, etc.

 1. Reports of violence.
 2. Reports of destruction.
 3. Strange news.
 4. Messages from family and friends.

-Larger dice can be used to give more granularity.
 In keeping with the Agenda and Principles, these snippets should give evocative glimpses of a world falling apart, and *not* give the players the sense that there is much if anything they can do about it.
 What is a player supposed to do with a livestream of a police car crashing into a crowd of people?
 Play to find out.

 PBtA has a clock mechanism, but in this game there is no easily defined danger to trigger: everything, everywhere, is getting chaotic and more dangerous.
 It